 You should definitely attempt to predict what type of changes you are likely to see in the way in which the current banking system is run, how financial institutions move money internationally, and perhaps the most important aspect; what habitual changes customers might adopt in the way in which they pay for goods and services, and where they store their wealth.
 The real question is, how much do you trust the machines?
 If self-learning develops into actual consciousness, will they even give you your coin back?
-Where is John Connor when you need him, eh?!
+And where will John Connor be when you need him?!

-More and more stores are displaying the sign 'Bitcoin accepted here’, and as an increasing number of consumers gain confidence in cryptocurrencies, the more likely it is they will be used for day-to-day transactions for things like butternut lattes, skinny jeans and potentially your next wrap of coke too.
+More stores are displaying the sign 'Bitcoin accepted here’, and as an increasing number of consumers gain confidence in cryptocurrencies, the more likely it is they will be used for day-to-day transactions for things like butternut lattes, skinny jeans and potentially your next wrap of cocaine too (didn't that already happen on Silk Road!?).
 It’s hugely advantageous for businesses to accept payment in this form since they can do so without incurring any costly banking fees.
 In addition to this, there are no transaction trails which can be accessed by banks, which means it will also be difficult, if not impossible for a business’s tax affairs to monitored.

 The dollar is an example of a centralized currency and this means that there is just one entity that can make decisions about that currency, for example, the decision to print more dollars is a decision the government can make themselves alone.
 An example of a decentralized currency is the cryptocurrency Ethereum (ETH); it is made up of a blockchain which is not only timestamped, but the information is stored in such a way that you would have to have access to every computer simultaneously to hack the network - highlighting it as a decentralized system.

 "If cryptocurrencies become more commonplace, then it would be logical to expect global currencies, and especially the dollar, to fall in value.
-And with less dollars in circulation governments will be less able to influence the economy via quantitative easing and adjusting inflation rates (what a travesty hey)."
+And with less dollars in circulation governments will be less able to influence the economy via quantitative easing and adjusting inflation rates (what a travesty, eh?!)."

 This renders images of a dystopian future with people using credits (Bitcoins and alike) to pay for their replacement ink cartridges, soy sauce and other non-essential goods.
 Whilst there are decentralized cryptocurrencies such as Ethereum and Bitcoin (BTC), there are others which consist of a centralized blockchain; probably the main example would be Ripple (XRP).
 Ripple is a frictionless payment protocol which can be used to send money globally for just a fraction of the cost that conventional banking methods would incur.
 Possibly its main advantage is that instead of international transactions taking 3+ days to process, payments can be settled in just 3-4 seconds.
 Big banks and organizations such as Santander, American Express and Deloitte are already testing out Ripple and you can be sure it won’t be long before this method becomes commonplace.